atl-jugheads/jupyter-day-atlanta-ii/readme.md

 ### Interacting and Collaborating in Jupyter

-In this session, the audience will learn about the core Jupyter architecture (eg. messaging, kernels) and subprojects (eg. Notebook, JupyterHub, JupyterLab, ipywidgets, nbconvert).
+In this session, the audience will learn about the core Jupyter architecture (e.g. messaging, kernels) and subprojects (e.g. Notebook, JupyterHub, JupyterLab, ipywidgets, nbconvert).

 ### Jupyter for Science